 Conclusion

 This study revealed significant genotypic and environmental influences on the performance of aromatic rice genotypes.
 The observed genotype-by-environment interaction highlights the importance of considering specific environmental conditions when selecting and recommending rice varieties for cultivation in Zambia.
 Genotypes such as ZMORY-03 demonstrated superior performance in terms of grain yield and harvest index, while others like ZMORY-06 exhibited early maturity.
 These findings provide valuable insights for rice breeders to develop high-yielding, adaptable, and environment-specific aromatic rice varieties for Zambia’s agro-ecological regions.
-Genotypes ZMORY-02, ZMORY-03, ZMORY-04 and ZMORY-05 should be considered for deployment in hot and semi-dry conditions as well a sources of genes for breeding rice varieties adapted to hot and dry agro-ecologies.
+Genotypes ZMORY-02, ZMORY-03, ZMORY-04 and ZMORY-05 should be considered for deployment in hot and semi-dry conditions as well as sources of genes for breeding rice varieties adapted to hot and dry agro-ecologies.
 ZMORY-08 and ZMORY-09 are adaptive to very wet conditions typical in traditional rice production agro-ecologies.
 Further research, including more extensive field trials and genetic analyses, is warranted to enhance our understanding of the underlying genetic mechanisms and to refine breeding strategies for improved rice productivity and stability.

 References